Category:

 United States of America

-What is Nadya Suleman's net worth?
+What Is Nadya Suleman's Net Worth?

 Nadya Suleman is an American television personality who has a net worth of $300 thousand.
-She is best known as "Octomom."
+Nadya Suleman is best known as "Octomom."
 She earned that nickname after a media frenzy that began in late 2008 when it was revealed that she would be soon delivering eight babies that were conceived via IVF.

 Early Life and Career